josev2046/Save-Your-Archive-BlackLives---Art-Installation-Series/README.md

 This repository details the "Save Your Archive: BlackLives" art installation series, a collection of exhibits designed to honour, preserve, and present pivotal Black voices and narratives.
 Each installation offers an intimate auditory experience, bridging historical archives with contemporary engagement.

-## Example Installation: The Fela Kuti Tapes
+## Example Installation: The Fela Kuti Tapes, "Unframed Voices" (Working title)

 This specific installation exemplifies the series' approach: